Test-Time Adaptation via Conjugate Pseudo-labels: Conjugate Pseudo Labels

 \section{Conjugate Pseudo Labels}

-The results in the previous section raise an obvious question: \emph{why} does softmax-entropy as used in TENT seem to be the ``best'' possible test time adaptation loss for classifiers trained via cross-entropy (at least, best in the sense that optimization of this loss via meta-learning recovers something which essentially mimics softmax-entropy)?
-And why, alternatively, does a quadratic test time adaptation loss seem to perform best when the classifier is trained via squared loss?
+Results in the previous section raise an obvious question: \emph{why} does softmax-entropy as used in TENT seem to be the ``best'' possible test time adaptation loss for classifiers trained via cross-entropy (at least, best in the sense that meta-learning consistently recovers something which essentially mimics softmax-entropy, even though meta-loss is parameterized by a neural network and hence could learn much more complex functions specific to the model and the particular shift)?
+And why, alternatively, does a quadratic TTA loss seem to perform best when the classifier is trained via squared loss?

-In this section, we offer an explanation of this phenomenon via the construct of the convex conjugate function.
+In this section, we offer an explanation of this phenomenon via the construct of the convex conjugate function \citep{conj_wiki}.
 As we will see, our method recovers softmax-entropy \emph{and} quadratic loss as the ``natural'' objectives for classifiers trained via cross-entropy and squared loss respectively.
 Furthermore, for classifiers trained via \emph{other} loss functions, as is becoming increasingly common in deep learning, our approach naturally suggests corresponding test-time adaptation losses, which we show in the next section to comparatively outperform alternatives.
 Thus, we argue that our framework overall provides a compelling recipe for specifying the ``correct'' method for \tta for a large class of possible losses.